ShenZhang2145/ledit/README.md

-# ledit
+# Academic Project Page Template
-project page of ledit
+This is the project page of HiDiffusion.